lextm/jekyll-theme-chirpy/_posts/2016-9-3-dockpanel-suite-theme-reloaded.md

 # Later Visual Studio Releases
 Visual Studio 2013 and 2015 do ship all three themes by default (Light, Dark, and Blue), and they also have Color Theme Manager extensions.

-# DockPanel Suite’s Old Themes
+# DockPanel Suite's Old Themes
 If you are familiar with our previous code base (2.10 for example), you know that we use `DockPanelSkin` to store the colors used in each themes.
 It was an old design mainly for Visual Studio 2003/2005 themes.
 So using it to help render Visual Studio 2012 Light and 2013 Blue themes is painful.

 # New Theme Design